yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![The Azure portal shows VNet2 is peered with VNet1.](images/dr-peer.png "VNet peering")

 ### Task 3: Configure DR for the SQL Server tier

 This task will extend the SQL Server Always On Availability Group you created earlier to include **SQLVM3** as an asynchronous replica running in the DR site.

 This task comprises the following steps:

--   Add SQLVM3 to the load-balancer backend pool in the DR site
+- Add SQLVM3 to the load-balancer backend pool in the DR site.
--   Add SQLVM3 to the existing Windows Server Failover Cluster
+- Add SQLVM3 to the existing Windows Server Failover Cluster.
--   Enable AlwaysOn and set the domain login credentials on SQLVM3
+- Enable AlwaysOn and set the domain login credentials on SQLVM3.
--   Update the Availability Group Listener to include the SQLVM3 IP address
+- Update the Availability Group Listener to include the SQLVM3 IP address.
--   Add SQLVM3 as an asynchronous replica in the existing Always On Availability Group
+- Add SQLVM3 as an asynchronous replica in the existing Always On Availability Group.
--   Update the failover cluster with the Listener IP address
+- Update the failover cluster with the Listener IP address.

 1. Return to the Azure portal and navigate to the **ContosoSQLLBSecondary** load balancer blade in **ContosoRG2**.
 Select **Backend pools** and open **BackEndPool1**.
 Note that the pool is connected to the **VNet2** virtual network.
 Select **+ Add**.